-Set Scales button: Use the Set Scales button to open a new window and set the x and y axes for the graphical output:
+Set Scales button: Press Set Scales to open a new window and set the x and y axes for the graphical output:

 In this window, use the up/down buttons by the Channel box to select the channel whose scales you wish to change (the window opens with the currently displayed channel selected).
 Use the radio buttons to select either Seconds or Minutes as the units.
-Use the up/down buttons by the Scale / Seconds box to change the x-axis (time) scale (the same x axis scale is used for all channels).
+Use the up/down buttons by the Scale / Minutes box to change the x-axis (time) scale (the same x axis scale is used for all channels).
 Or, press the ellipses button to open a Numeric Keypad window and enter the required scale directly.
-Any value between I second and 1000 minutes (inclusive) may be used.
+Any value between 1 second and 1000 minutes (inclusive) may be used.

-Use the ellipses by the Minimum and Maximum boxes to open a Numeric Keypad window and set the y-axis scale.
-Alternatively, press the Autoscale button to scale the y-axis so that it will show all the readings.
+Use the ellipses buttons by the Minimum and Maximum boxes to open a Numeric Keypad window and set the y-axis scale.
+Alternatively, press Autoscale to scale the y-axis so that it will show all the readings.
 The indicator by the Autoscale button shows whether autoscaling is active.